iotaledger/iota-area-codes/examples/client/DEPLOYMENT.md

         "mwm": 9                                 /* MWM to use for attaches */
     },
-    "seed": "SEED",                              /* Seed to use for attaching transactions */ "apiEndpoint": "ENDPOINT",                   /* The url of the api endpoint e.g. https://api.my-domain.com */ "tangleExplorer": {
+    "seed": "SEED",                              /* Seed to use for attaching transactions */ "apiEndpoint": "API-ENDPOINT",               /* The url of the api endpoint e.g. https://api.my-domain.com */ "queryEndpoint": "QUERY-ENDPOINT",           /* The url of the query endpoint e.g. https://query.my-domain.com */ "tangleExplorer": {
         "transactions": "https://thetangle.org/transaction/:transactionHash",
         "bundles": "https://thetangle.org/bundle/:bundleHash"